 While there are a lot of wine options in the capital, tourism is shifting its focus to the beautiful wineries from the regions surrounding Madrid.
 We have tested the best cultural and wine tasting activities in order to plan the perfect day trip for you.

 1. From Madrid: Toledo Tour with Wine Tasting and 7 Monuments

 Travel 70 km north from Madrid to Toledo, which is known as the city of multiple-faith.
 Of course, the city has a lot of history and culture to dig into, but we want you to join us on a Madrid Winery Tour.

 Think you know your grapes well?
 This is home to the red grape variety, Grenache.
-Join us on this full-day tour learning about the history of Toledo, the wine-making process and indulge in scrumptious Spanish tapas while sipping a glass of wine.
+Join this full-day tour learning about the history of Toledo and the wine-making process, all while indulging in scrumptious Spanish tapas while sipping a glass of wine.

 Toledo is located on a hill above the plains of Castilla-La-Mancha.
 The city of three cultures is well-known for its Christian, Arabic and Jewish monuments, like the incredible Alcazar!.
 However, tourists are combining the culture and food to get the best of both worlds when visiting Toledo.

 Why is this a tour you should join?
 It’s the perfect mix of culture and gastronomy.
 Toledo’s ability to incorporate three religions is quite a remarkable achievement and the city was recognized by UNESCO as a World Heritage Site in 1986.

 - If you book in advance, you can benefit from optional free entry to 7 different buildings and monuments